Launch Date: 23 December, 2022

 (b) Sharing knowledge, supporting collaboration, and exchange between the various artists, practitioners, organisations, stakeholders, academics, and postgraduate researchers as we want to engage a wide range of readers inside and outside academia.
 Thus, authors should keep the following in mind when writing pieces for submission: use 'plain language' avoid abbreviations, and provide clear explanations for complex concepts making sure that readers are not alienated by unfamiliar, difficult, complex, and overly wordy material.

 “My aim is to put down on paper what I see and what I feel in the best and simplest way.”

-Abstracts of 500 words, selected papers are generally 5,000 words (Word doc. files) including reports will be considered for publishing in our peer-reviewed journal.
-However, abstracts/papers previously published or under consideration for publication while being evaluated for this Journal will not be accepted.
-Our double-blind peer-reviewed publication relies on academics on our editorial board to volunteer their time, and as such we do not pay authors.
+Abstracts of 500 words, selected articles of 5,000 words (Word doc. files) including reports will be considered for publication in our peer-reviewed journal.
+However, abstracts/papers previously published or under consideration for publication while being evaluated for this journal will not be accepted.
+Our double-blind peer-reviewed publication relies on academics on our editorial board volunteering their time, and as such we do not pay authors.
 We aim to organise our reviews within a 4-6 week time frame.

-We welcome book reviews, review essays (which should focus on 3–5 recent books on a similar topic or theme) interviews, analysis of festival events, and interviews (between 800 and 1200 words).
-We also invite suggestions for guest editing a theme issue.
+Our journal is accepting book reviews, review essays (which should focus on three to five recent titles on a similar topic or theme), interview evaluations, analyses of festival events, and interviews (between 800 and 1200 words).
+We are also open to guest editors editing theme issues.